Consensys/doc.teku/docs/HowTo/Get-Started/Connect/Connect-To-Mainnet.md

     beacon node.
 Otherwise you need to stop the [running beacon] node and restart it by supplying the validator keys.

-Once the validator is activated, view it on the beacon chain explorer at `https://beaconcha.in/validator/<validatorPublicKey>`.
+Once the validator is activated, view it on the Beacon Chain explorer at `https://beaconcha.in/validator/<validatorPublicKey>`.

 You can also use [Prometheus and Grafana] to monitor your nodes.